tdimino/SocialAGI/docs/docs/CortexStep/api2.md

 - `processor`: A `LanguageModelProgramExecutor` instance handling the execution of language model instructions.
 - `memories`: An array of `WorkingMemory` instances representing initial memories.
 - `lastValue`: The last generated value.
+- `id`: a unique identifier of this particular cortext step
+- `parents`: used to keep track of previous cortext steps in a chain
+- `tags`: keeps tags on a cortex step that are added to instrumentation calls.

 ```javascript
 let step = new CortexStep("Assistant", {